-Typical activities of a subdivision include sponsoring sessions, strands or workshops at state or provincial conferences; publishing a newsletter; engaging in political advocacy; and supporting the activities of DEC.
+Typical activities of a subdivision include sponsoring sessions, strands, or workshops at state or provincial conferences; publishing a newsletter, engaging in political advocacy, and supporting the activities of DEC.
 The subdivisions are a critical component in meeting the fundamental purposes of the organization (1) DEC Ends Policies and (2) Priority Issues Agenda.

 Subdivisions are managed and led by Subdivision Officers who are DEC members and volunteers of the organization.
 A minimum representation of the following five Subdivision Officer positions is required and must include: President, Vice President or President-Elect, Treasurer, and one advocacy role (ex.
 CAN Coordinator).
-If there are not enough nominations to fill additional positions, responsibilities related to those positions (such as Membership chair) may be combined with required positions, as determined by the Board.
+If there are not enough nominations to fill additional positions, responsibilities related to those positions (such as Membership chair) may be combined with required positions, as determined by the board.